Nicolascoding27/Merkle-Heap-Priority-Queue/README.md

 | findMax() |Finds the element with the highest value in the queue. | O(1)
 | insertExtract() |It inserts and element and then extracts another one  | O(log(n))|

-**Thanks to Evan Shapiro and Florian from the O(1) labs team for helping us figuring this implementation out**
+**Thanks to Evan Shapiro and Florian from the O(1) labs team for helping us to figure this implementation out**